pklaus/universal_usbtmc/README.md

 To use this backend, you must be using a Linux kernel and have the kernel module compiled and loaded.
-Check for `/dev/usbtmc0` (and counting) devices to check if your USBTMC device is detected.
+Look for the device `/dev/usbtmc0` to check your USBTMC device is detected.

-You can check if everything works with:
+You can run the usbtmc shell to check if everything works OK:

     usbtmc-shell --backend linux_kernel /dev/usbtmc0